AliMohammadiiii/PRS/Backend/deployment/SECURITY.md

   - fail2ban configured

 - [x] **Service isolation**
-  - Application runs as dedicated user (cfowise)
+  - Application runs as dedicated user (prs for PRS, cfowise for CFOWise)
   - Systemd service with proper permissions
   - No root privileges for application